SaeedTaghavi/CS/docs/OS/midterm.md

         <span style="color:red">System calls, child temination, and invalid memory access.

     - Consider the implementation of virtual machines in which operating systems run on the top of the virtual machine software (or referred to as the hypervisor).
 Is an operating system running in the user mode or kernel mode?
-(3pts)
+(3pts) [Fall 2011 5.(a), Fall 2013 2.(c)]

         <span style="color:red">The user mode.